Site icon Texas Travel Talk

 Elissa Wheel- Galveston.
 Photo Credit: Adeina Anderson

-• Galveston Island
+4. Galveston Island

 Galveston, Texas, is one of my favorite getaway destinations in East Texas.
 It’s only 32 miles long and 2 1/2 miles wide, but it has everything you need for a great weekend.
 The 4-hour drive from San Antonio isn’t bad either, and if you have the time, I suggest making a stop in Clear Lake on your way down.
 It’s where NASA and the Houston Space Center are located.
 It’s a great stop for children and adults.

-Where To Eat
+Where To Eat in Galveston

-There are so many great places to eat good food on the island, from high-end restaurants to local dives; I’ve never had a bad meal.
+There are many great places to eat good food on the island, from high-end restaurants to local dives; I’ve never had a bad meal.
 My favorite local eatery is Gumbo Diner.
 It’s located on the Sea Wall and has that diner feel.
 I will tell you, though, parking is tight, and if you go on the weekend, the wait might be long.
 It is a fan favorite.

-What To Do
+What To Do in Galveston

 There is so much to do on Galveston Island.
 Shopping on the Strand is a must.
 It’s a historical site filled with shops, restaurants, and history.
 You’ll definitely want to make time to visit this historic main street.
 And be sure to check out the Ghost Tour On The Strand.
 If you like history and museums, there are many historic buildings and homes that you can take tours through.